wobo-gavin/repo0312/UPGRADING.md

 - `/* Replaced /* Replaced /* Replaced Guzzle */ */ */Http\ClientInterface::getDefaultOption` has been renamed to
   `/* Replaced /* Replaced /* Replaced Guzzle */ */ */Http\ClientInterface::getConfig`.
 - `/* Replaced /* Replaced /* Replaced Guzzle */ */ */Http\ClientInterface::setDefaultOption` has been removed.
+- The `json` and `xml` methods of response objects has been removed.
+With the migration to strictly adhering to PSR-7 as the interface for /* Replaced /* Replaced /* Replaced Guzzle */ */ */ messages, adding methods to message interfaces would actually require /* Replaced /* Replaced /* Replaced Guzzle */ */ */ messages to extend from PSR-7 messages rather then work with them directly.

 ## Migrating to middleware